-Daniel W. Rabun
+Daniel W. Rabun Director since May 9, 2018 Age 66

 From 2007 until his retirement in May 2015, Mr. Rabun served as the Chairman of Ensco plc, an offshore drilling services company, based in London.
-He was also the President and Chief Executive Officer of Ensco until June 2014, having held the office of Chief Executive Officer for more than seven years and President for more than eight years.
+He retired as President and Chief Executive Officer of Ensco in June 2014, having held the office of Chief Executive Officer for more than seven years and President for more than eight years.
 From 1986 through 2005, prior to joining Ensco, Mr. Rabun was a partner with the international law firm of Baker & McKenzie LLP, where he provided legal advice to oil and gas companies.
 Mr. Rabun has served on the Board of Directors and as a member of the Audit Committee of Golar LNG Ltd. since February 2015 and served as the non-executive Chairman from September 2015 to September 2017.
-He has also served on the Board of Directors of Apache Corporation since May 2015, where he is currently a member of the Corporate Governance and Nominating Committee and the Management Development and Compensation Committee.
+He has also served on the Board of Directors of APA Corporation (formerly known as Apache Corporation) since May 2015, where he is currently a member of the Corporate Governance and Nominating Committee and the Audit Committee.
 During 2012, he served as Chairman of the International Association of Drilling Contractors.
 Mr. Rabun has also been a certified public accountant since 1976.